ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Note:

-It's...
-Basically, you call a remote procedure.
-You get the point, we're talking about RPC in a more technical way.
+It's about apply an operation on something.
+In the API world, we call this a remote procedure.
+Or in a more technical way: RPC for Remote Procedure Call.

 ----

 ### Operation (RPC): Technologies

-- RMI (just kidding)
-- SOAP (no kidding... almost)
+- SOAP
 - [gRPC](https://grpc.io/) (based on [Protocol Buffers](https://developers.google.com/protocol-buffers/))
 - [Apache Thrift](https://thrift.apache.org/)
 - [Apache Avro](http://avro.apache.org)